darktable-org/dtdocs/content/special-topics/program-invocation/darktable.md

 weight: 10
 ---

 The `darktable` binary starts darktable with its GUI and full functionality.
 This is the standard way to use darktable.
-The exact command to launch the binary [depends on your OS](../../special-topics/program-invocation/invocation-per-OS.md).
+The command to run the binary [depends on your OS](../../special-topics/program-invocation/invocation-per-OS.md).

 The following command line parameters are available: